commonbaseapp/commonbase-python/README.md

 print(result.best_choice.text)
 ```

-To stream a completion as it is generated, use `Completion.stream`.
+To stream a completion as it is generated, use `ChatCompletion.stream`.

 For more examples, see
 [/examples](https://github.com/commonbaseapp/commonbase-python/tree/main/examples)